-The rivalry between Ruben Olivares and Jesus Castillo—one of the most revered in Mexican boxing lore—took place in an era when the bantamweight division was dominated by Mexicans, with “El Púas” and Chucho being the best of the bunch.
+The rivalry between Ruben Olivares and Jesus Castillo—one of the most revered in Mexican boxing lore—took place in an era when the bantamweight division was dominated by Mexicans, with the great “El Púas” and Chucho being the best of the bunch.
 Their first bout, which took place a mere six months before the rematch, saw Ruben defend his bantamweight crown in an all-action fight against a determined Castillo who in the end came up short on the scorecards.
-For this reason, as well as for the contrast in personalities and the melding of their fighting styles, their rematch was highly anticipated.
+For this reason, as well as for the contrast in personalities and the melding of their fighting styles, their rematch at The Inglewood Forum in Los Angeles was highly anticipated.
 Thankfully, it did not fail to live up to fans’ lofty expectations.

 “El Púas” Olivares is rightly considered one of the best bantamweights of all time, and in his time was regarded as the best Mexican fighter to ever lace them up.
 His nickname translates as “spikes”, but it fails to accurately convey the threat his punches posed to his opponents.
 Ruben didn’t sting his adversaries with his shots, he pounded them; and while his right cross was emphatic, his left hook upstairs was his most valuable asset.
 The vicious power he possessed allowed him to put together two strings of consecutive knockouts–of 22 and 21 victories–that rank amongst the longest in the record books.